 5. Make sure that both the nominator and nominee would be able to attend the dinner ceremony in Belmont Shore.

-6. Nominees and nominators who are finalists will be contacted by email by Thursday evening, Jan.
-12, 2017.
+6. Nominees and nominators who are finalists will be contacted by email on Thursday, Jan.
+11.

 Public invited to Nominate Unsung Heroes.
-Winners will receive $500 or $1,000 checks.
+Winners will receive $500 checks.